Monsters of Folk

-Monsters of Folk was an American supergroup, consisting of Jim James from My Morning Jacket; Conor Oberst and Mike Mogis from Bright Eyes; Will Johnson, solo artist and member of Centro-matic; and M. Ward, solo artist and half of She & Him.
-The band was formed in 2004 when the members were on tour with their respective bands and solo projects.
-After playing together both on-stage and backstage, they started working together on various material.
-Due to the members' main projects, Monsters of Folk did not finish their first album until 2009, released as Monsters of Folk on September 22 on Rough Trade.
+Monsters of Folk was an American supergroup, consisting of Jim James from My Morning Jacket; Conor Oberst and Mike Mogis from Bright Eyes; and M. Ward, solo artist and half of She & Him.
+Will Johnson, solo artist and member of Centro-matic, played drums for the group during live performances, and, during their appearance on Austin City Limits, James called him "the fifth Monster".
+Ward stated in 2012 that their 2009 debut studio album is "definitely not a one-time thing", and was followed up by bonus material for the reissue by ATO Records in 2024.

+The group was formed in 2004, when the members were on tour with their respective bands and solo projects.
+After playing together both on-stage and backstage, they started working on various material, but, due to the members' main projects, Monsters of Folk did not produce an album until 2009.
+They recorded the self-titled effort in Omaha, Nebraska, and Malibu, California, and embarked on a tour to support it.
-It debuted at No. 143 on the Billboard 200 and peaked at 15.

-It also reached No. 3 on Top Independent Albums, No. 8 on Top Rock Albums, No. 7 on Top Digital Albums, and No. 6 on Top Alternative Albums.
+Released on September 22, 2009, on Rough Trade Records, Monsters of Folk debuted at No. 143 on the Billboard 200 and peaked at No. 15.
+It reached No. 3 on the Top Independent Albums chart, No. 8 on the Top Rock Albums chart, No. 7 on the Top Digital Albums chart, and No. 6 on the Top Alternative Albums chart.

-The group recorded their first album in sessions in Omaha, Nebraska and Malibu, California, before embarking on a tour in support of the album.